James-McNeil/vba-sync/README.md

 - **Local Files Only**: Must open Excel files from local/synced folders (not SharePoint URLs)
 - **VBA Only Import**: Excel structure export is for versioning; import only updates VBA code
-- **Smart Filtering**: Empty modules are skipped; removed components are cleaned up automatically
+- **Smart Filtering**: Empty document modules (sheets/ThisWorkbook) are skipped; removed components are cleaned up automatically
-- **File Size**: Worksheet XML files are truncated at 200 lines to prevent huge files
+- **File Size**: Worksheet XML files are truncated to prevent huge files
 - **Macro Security**: Ensure macro security settings allow the add-in to run
+- **Backup Recommended**: Save/backup your workbook before first export

 ## ✨ What Makes This Special